Krolow94/SELUSys2018/homework/PAUPHomework.md

 1. From the iterative alignment section: Which aslignment (pasta_script1, pasta_script2, pasta_script3) do you think is the "best"?
 By what criteria did you arrive at this decision?

+In my opinnion script 2 had the best alignment due to the higher number of homologies present after an intial run of assesments.

 2. In tree searching, when would you expect the swap algorithm to matter strongly?

+Certainly when using the moving around larger parts of the tree like the tree bisection & subtree pruning.
+These types of huersitic shortcuts would matter when looking at a taxanomic group that has several unresolved lineages or when there large gaps in the sequences used for your analysis.

 3. In your own words, what is a bootstrap analysis?
 Does it make sense to describe a bootstrap value as the probability that a grouping on a tree is correct?